 But since there is no standardized certification, is spending the time, energy and capital to earn a certification worth it?

 When it comes to job hunting, every tool you can employ that gives you an edge over other candidates needs to be considered.
 Having a professional sales certification can either give you an edge or can keep you in the running with other candidates that possess a sales certifications.

 Imagine that you and one other job candidate are finalists for a top-paying sales position.
 During the final interview, you learn that the other candidate is touting a professional sales certification and you are asked if you hold any certifications.
 Having to answer "no" may put you behind in the job race.
 Conversely, if the tables were turned and you held the certification, your competitor may be scrambling to recover from not earning a certification.

 As an Indication of Dedication

 For those already in a sales position and with no current interest in searching for a new job, earning a certification demonstrates a commitment to the sales industry and a dedication to excellence.
-For those interested in advancement, the certification serves as a strong indicator of an individual's long-term dedication to the continual improvement of sales skills and may impress senior leaders with the belief that the certification holder can also be skilled at teaching others how to improve their skills.
+For those interested in their career advancement, the certification serves as a strong indicator of an individual's long-term dedication to the continual improvement of sales skills and may impress senior leaders with the belief that the certification holder can also be skilled at teaching others how to improve their skills.